-One-Parent Family Payment is an extra payment you may be eligible for if you’re a single parent.
+One-Parent Family Payment is an extra payment you may be eligible for if you’re a single parent raising a child without support from a partner.
 There are certain criteria you need to meet to be entitled to it.

 To get the One-Parent Family Payment you:

-- Have to have at least one child below a certain age limit.
+- Have to have at least one child below 7 years of age.

 - Must be the main carer of your child.